 Especially in this time in our world, it is really important to support organizations that use art to make a difference.
 It is an underutilized resource that can change the world.
 For me, all of my inspiration comes from what I feel or what I see.
 For this award, it’s about art creating Peace in the world.
 I sculpt based on emotion, and ideas come to me as I move the sculpture around.
 Citizen of the World is a long-legged bronze figure reaching upwards holding a clear globe with an origami paper crane inside.”
 Lorri Acott

-First place winners in the categories of visual art, photography and music will each be awarded with one of three statuettes designed and sculpted by artist Lorri Acott.
+A stunning emblem of hope, the Citizen of the World statuette will soon adorn the mantels of three winners in the World Citizen Artists 2018 COMPETE FOR PEACE – NOT WAR initiative.
+First place winners in the categories of visual art and music will each be awarded with one of two statuettes designed and sculpted by artist Lorri Acott.

 Several steps are required during the wax casting process, including painting the wax into every detail, pouring, and chasing the wax (removing imperfections with a specially designed tool).
 Another step in the process, called spruing, involves adding channels sprues and gates through which molten bronze will later be poured.